 We implement our own data quality assessment and assurance procedures within the BY-COVID baseline use case, aiming to provide insight into the impact of data quality in interpreting the research outcomes and producing high-quality research.
-Those procedures include the assessment of the information requirements and the data model specification by a scientific and technical committee, the implementation of an automatic data quality check (i.e. exploratory data analysis - EDA) on the original dataset of each participant onsite, the implementation of data conformance and consistency checking following the common data model specification, and a final missing values assessment on core variables to inform decisions on imputation requirements.
+Those procedures include the assessment of the information requirements and the data model specification by a scientific and technical committee, the implementation of an automatic data quality check (i.e. exploratory data analysis - EDA) on the original dataset (linked and transformed data to comply with the requirements captured in the common data model specification, conditional on data availability and access) of each participating node, the implementation of data conformance and consistency checking following the common data model specification, and a final missing values assessment on core variables to inform decisions on imputation requirements.
+The EDA, checking of consistency with the common data model specification and missing values assessment are performed within the secured processing environment (SPE) of each participating node.

-4.1 Allocation of resources

-4.1.1 What will be the cost of making the described output FAIR?
+Allocation of resources 4.1.1 What will be the cost of making the described output FAIR?

 a. ¿¿??

 Euro

 • Re-use

+• Security

-- Security - Other
+• Other

 Data mining and processing (Data request processing)

 Direct cost

+٤٤???

 b. ¿¿??

+• Re-use

-- Re-use - Other
+• Other

+?خ?خ?

 Indirect cost

-Indirect costs are associated with

-- 4.1.2 How will this cost be covered?
+4.1.2 How will this cost be covered?

-- Use of institution infrastructure
+Use of institution infrastructure

-- Other
+• Other

-¿¿??? we will change the above if necessary
+¿¿???

-- 4.1.3 Identify the people who will be responsible and their role(s) in the management of the described output - a.
+4.1.3 Identify the people who will be responsible and their role(s) in the management of the described output

+a.
 Marjan Meurisse (orcid:0000-0002-4409-0664)